 MD Anderson was the first center to combine cancer education, research and treatment under one roof.
 As an essential component of our mission, education informs all we do.
 We are also dedicated to training future leaders in the scientific, medical and allied health disciplines, preparing them to one day serve patients in Texas and the world beyond.

 A cornerstone of the institution's education effort is the School of Health Professions, which offers the unique learning experience of training at one of the top cancer centers in the country and learning from highly regarded clinical and basic science faculty.

-Visit the Cleary Act page for information regarding security and fire safety.
+Learn about the Clery Act for information regarding security and fire safety.

 Admissions to the School of Health Professions is highly competitive.
 Completed applications are carefully reviewed by an Admissions Review Committee that considers the factors listed on each How to Apply page.
 Only competitive applicants are selected to advance to an admissions interview.

 Consideration for admission is not based on race, national origin, veteran status, sex, age or disability.

 After admittance and prior to enrollment, each undergraduate student must show successful completion of the TSI and all students must submit additional documents.

 The TSI (formerly TASP) is a state mandated program that is designed to improve student success and outcomes in college.
 Any student seeking to enroll in an undergraduate program at the school must provide proof of successful completion prior to enrollment.
 For more information visit College for All Texans.